KWillets/lcp-quicksort/README.md

      a[hi]:===>

 LCP Quicksort therefore uses two phases:  After a new pivot P_new is selected, elements are partitioned by lcp's which are greater than, equal to, or less than P_new's.
+In the second phase, the middle partition is split by actual character comparisons against P\_new, lcp's are updated, and the two subpartitions are recursively sorted, for a total of five partitions and four recursions (the middle partition contains the pivot and all equal elements).

 Where the lcp's are strictly unequal, string comparison against P_new would yield either a shorter lcp or the same length, so these sections retain P_prev as their previous pivot.
 This key optimization prevents lcp's from decreasing.